Career Seek: Help to Attend Post-secondary Programs

 Career Seek is a program that will allow eligible Income Assistance recipients to continue to receive assistance as they attend university or a post-secondary education program of more than two years.
 A post-secondary education program is any program that is eligible for student loan purposes in Nova Scotia.

 Recipients will not be required to borrow living expenses.
-Support for shelter and personal allowances will be provided and will be based on Income Assistance rates.
+Support for basic needs will be provided and will be based on the Standard Household Rate.

 Recipients must demonstrate the capability to pay for costs related to tuition, textbooks, student fees, child care and transportation for the duration of the program.